-The EU Deforestation Regulation, or EUDR for short, came into force on 29 June 2023.
+The EUDR came into force on 29 June 2023.
 It has to be implemented by 30 December 2024.
 The regulation aims to ensure that products made from certain raw materials, such as coffee, cocoa, palm oil, soy, rubber and wood, that are imported into or exported from the EU have been produced without deforestation or forest degradation.
 In order to prove this, companies must implement a due diligence system.
 To this end, information on the origin of primary products and raw materials must be collected and risks assessed and minimised.
 The EU Commission has set up an information system to collect this data.